marek-kulon/hangman-game/README.md

 # Hangman Game

 Implementation of popular guessing game in Java.
 Application is built as a web-app on top of [Spring Boot] and [MapDB] embedded database engine.

 Example screenshot:

 <img src="screenshot.png" style="width:800px;"/>

+## Features

+* Implementation in Java 8
+* Game state is persisted between restarts in [MapDB] database
+* Game state is protected from read-modify-write race conditions
+* Interaction between browser and server takes place using Ajax requests

 ## Requirements

  * JDK8
  * JAVA_HOME variable pointing to active java directory

 ## Running the App

 * If gradle is installed execute following command:

   `$ gradle bootRun`

-* If gradle is not installed, on *nix OS, execute following command:
+* If gradle is not installed, on Linux OS, execute following command:

   `$ ./gradlew bootRun`